Summary of documents and tools available for ALMA

 Observing Tool (OT)

 Documents and tools supporting the current ALMA Call for Proposals preparation and submission (Phase 1) and Phase 2 – Cycle 4.

 The ALMA Observing Tool (OT) is a Java application used for the preparation and submission of ALMA Phase 1 (observing proposal) and Phase 2 (telescope runfiles for accepted proposals) materials.
-The current release of the OT is configured for the Early Science Capabilities of ALMA.
+The current release of the OT is configured for Cycle 4 Capabilities of ALMA.
 Note that in order to submit proposals you will have to register with the ALMA Science Portal beforehand.

 - ALMA Observing Tool (takes you to the OT page on the Science Portal)